pikapods/docs.pikapods.com/faq/account.md

 - Monitoring of your apps
 - Live migration before reboots to minimize downtime

-If you already use *PikaPods* for your business apps and want an additional level of support from the same team, you also look into [Peakford's managed server solutions](https://www.peakford.com/).
+If you already use *PikaPods* for your business apps and want an additional level of support from the same team, you can also look into [Peakford's managed server solutions](https://www.peakford.com/).

 ## Delete your Account

-If you are not using your *PikaPods* account to run any pods, there is no cost assosicated with it, so you could just let it sit until you need it again.
+If you are not using your *PikaPods* account to run any pods, there is no cost associated with it, so you could just let it sit until you need it again.
 Any credit you have, including free welcome credit, won't expire and will still be there.

 In case you still want to fully remove the account, use those steps: